Rasputin: Dark Servant of Destiny: Historical accuracy

 Russian Prime Minister Pyotr Stolypin is shown to have been killed in 1913, on the occasion of the Romanov dynasty's Tercentenary celebration, and just prior to the outbreak of World War I, while he was actually killed in 1911.

 The Russian Orthodox Choir which sings the litany at the Tercentenary liturgy also seems to be a choir of the 1990s, since the Patriarch Alexei is mentioned by name.
 The Patriarchate in fact did not exist under the later Romanovs, having been abolished by Peter the Great.

+Reception

+Caryn James in The New York Times praised Rickman, McKellen and Scacchi, and called the film "fascinating... a cleverly entertaining character study".

 Awards and nominations

 Rasputin: Dark Servant of Destiny won a Golden Globe for Best Mini-Series or Motion Picture made for TV.
 Alan Rickman, starring as Rasputin, won an Emmy (along with Greta Scacchi playing Tsarina Alexandra) and a Golden Globe for his work in this movie.
 Ian McKellen, playing Tsar Nicholas II, won a Golden Globe for Best Supporting Actor, and was nominated an Emmy for Best Supporting Actor.